What is VPN and why do you need one?

 What is VPN?

 VPN stands for Virtual Private Network.
 It is a service used to keep the internet connection private and secure.
 When you are surfing the internet, it is as if you are on a large commercial avenue, and each website you visit is like a store on this avenue.

 Like on the street, some people can watch you and see which stores (websites) you go to, what you do, etc. When using a VPN, it is as if you were using a tunnel straight from your home to the desired store (website), and no one could see what you did.
-That is the purpose of a VPN, to make you anonymous online.
+That is the purpose of a it, to make you anonymous online.